quaderno/quaderno-developers/source/includes/_quaderno_checkout.md

 data-card-gateway             |No                                                    |String (only `stripe`).
 Specify if you want to activate the Stripe card inputs data-paypal                   |No                                                    |Boolean.
 Specify if you want to activate PayPal as payment method data-billing-address          |No                                                    |The checkout form ask for the customer’s full billing address and tax ID.
 The default is false. data-panel-label              |No                                                    |The label of the payment button in the Checkout (e.g. “Subscribe now”, “Pay {{amount}}”, etc.).
 If you include  {{amount}}, it will be replaced by the provided amount.
-Otherwise, the amount will be appended to the end of your label. data-company                  |No                                                    |Boolean.
+Otherwise, the amount will be appended to the end of your label.
+Only works for Stripe. data-tos-url                  | No (Yes if data-privacy-url is present)              |An url pointing to a page with your Terms of Service data-privacy-url              | No (Yes if data-tos-url is present)                  |An url pointing to a page with your privacy policy data-company                  |No                                                    |Boolean.
 Toggle the company name input.
 Default is false data-first-name               |No                                                    |Your customer’s first name, to pre-fill the checkout form. data-last-name                |No                                                    |Your customer’s last name, to pre-fill the checkout form.